SIX Swiss Exchange: SIX Group

 In May 2007, the SWX Group, the SIS Group and Telekurs Group announced their merger to a new holding called Swiss Financial Market Services AG.
 The merger was official in 2008 and the new company was renamed to SIX Group AG.
 SWX Swiss Exchange was renamed to SIX Swiss Exchange in the same year.

-Subsidiaries and acquisitions
+Subsidiaries, acquisitions and joint ventures

 Eurex

 From 1998 to 2012, SIX Swiss Exchange owned 15% of Eurex, the world's second largest futures and derivatives exchange, after the Chicago Mercantile Exchange, along with its German partner Deutsche Börse (85%).
 Deutsche Börse purchased the 15% ownership from SIX Swiss Exchange in 2012, becoming its sole owner.

 SWX Europe

 SWX Swiss Exchange, as was its new name since 1999, acquired the stock exchange platform Tradepoint, renamed as Virt-x, for the trading of 32 Swiss bluechip stocks, regulated by the British Financial Services Authority.
 The new platform was opened on 25 June 2001.
 The main goals were on the one hand to build a pan-European exchange and on the other hand to mitigate the migration of the trading volume on SMI stocks to the London exchange.

 The listed companies were offered the choice between two market segments for SMI stocks: The EU-regulated market segment and the UK-exchange-regulated market segment.
 Both segments were subject to the regulations of the British Financial Services Authority, and the EU segment was in addition subject to EU regulations.

 Virt-x was renamed to SWX Europe in 2008.
 SWX Europe came to a halt in 2009 and the trading was transferred to SIX Swiss Exchange.